emqxarchive/emqx-enterprise-docs-en/tune.rst

     emqx      soft   nofile      1048576
     emqx      hard   nofile      1048576

-Note: Under Ubuntu, '/etc/systemd/system.conf' is to be modified:
+Note: Under ubuntu, '/etc/systemd/system.conf' has to to be modified:

 .. code-block:: properties